Attacks on the United States: Oklahoma City bombing (April 1995)

 A domestic terrorist truck bombing on April 19, 1995, targeting the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma.
 Orchestrated by Timothy McVeigh and Terry Nichols, the attack killed 168 people, including 19 children, and injured over 680 others, marking it as the deadliest act of domestic terrorism in U.S. history at the time.
 Motivated by anti-government sentiment, McVeigh used a truck loaded with explosives.
 Both perpetrators were arrested, tried, and convicted; McVeigh was executed in 2001.

 Embassy in Moscow bombing (September 1995)

 On September 13, 1995, rocket-propelled grenade (RPG) fired on embassy by unknown assailant.

+Attacks on American embassy in Monrovia (April 1996)

+On April 11th, 1996, armed Liberians attempted to occupy the American embassy in Monrovia, having entered its grounds and exchanging fire with elements of JSOC before retreating from the premises.
+No casualties were reported.

+Later the same month, on April 30th, 1996, several unidentified Liberian rebels fired upon the American embassy in Liberia.
+In response, U.S Marines returned fire and were confirmed to have killed two assailants in addition to injuring one.

+A second exchange of fire commenced two hours later, with six Liberian assailants opening fire on Marines stationed at a guard post in the exterior of the embassy.
+U.S Marines again, returned fire and killed one assailant.

 Embassy in Beirut bombing (June 1998)

 On June 21, 1998, RPGs fired at embassy by Hezbollah.

-Attack on the embassy in Monrovia (September 1998)
+Attack on American embassy in Monrovia (September 1998)

-On September 19, 1998, Liberian security forces opened fire on a warlord speaking with U.S. officials at the embassy gate and subsequently laid siege to the building, killing or wounding more than 10 people.
+On September 19, 1998, Liberian security forces opened fire on a Liberian militia commander Roosevelt Johnson, who was speaking with U.S. officials at the embassy gate and subsequently laid siege to the building, killing or wounding more than 10 people.
 An embassy staff member and a government contractor were among the wounded.